by Tom Smodic | Dec 15, 2016 | Client Tips

 2. Facebook Likes & Follower Count

 Just like the search engines adapted and changed based on what was happening with keywords, Facebook also changed the way content was delivered to its organic users.
-Last year, Facebook’s organic reach for brands began a trend toward zero.
+Facebook’s organic reach for brands now sits around, oh, I dunno, zero?
 Marketers who report on fan count as a means of showing their worth to their clients are not focusing on the right metrics.
 Engagement metrics with a brand is a better strategy and a better indicator of value.

 3. Ad Impressions

 One major advantage that online advertising has over other forms of advertising – like billboards and flyers – is that it allows us to see how many times our ads are viewed.
 But while it sounds helpful to know how many people are seeing your ads, this metric doesn’t say much about behavior beyond the ad.

 Digital marketers who sell their services on putting an ad in front of as many people as possible are at best, behind the times, and at worst, deceiving uninformed clients.
 Ad impressions are best used in conjunction with other metrics – such as clicks, calls, and conversions – to gain deeper insight into the customer’s decision behavior.

 As the Internet landscape has evolved for businesses, so too has the digital marketing space.
 Many such companies use a “free scan” to pare down a company’s online reputation to a single number, which they can then “fix” with their services.
 These scores often do not take into account search engine best practices, and many of these services are geared more towards brick and mortar businesses, not service area businesses.

 Taking something as complex as a company’s online reputation and whittling it down to a single number or grade should not be the cornerstone of your marketing strategy.
 It’s more important to know the different facets that factor into the score, rather than aiming to get the number above an arbitrary threshold.